Choosing A Major

 O*NET OnLine (Occupational database containing information on hundreds of standardized and occupation-specific descriptors)

 Occupational Outlook Handbook (Occupational database that can help you find career information on duties, education and training, pay, and outlook for hundreds of occupations)

-Princeton Review Find a Major A great tool to explore jobs that could arise from different majors.
-Learn outcomes regarding understanding of how the courses in the major relate and interact to prepare the student for his/her chosen career.
+Princeton Review Find a Major (A great tool to explore jobs that could arise from different majors.
+Learn outcomes regarding understanding of how the courses in the major relate and interact to prepare the student for their chosen career.)